-You will still need some income of while you are in retirement.
-Many people think about this in terms of saving up a large enough nest egg in some sort of investment account that makes it possible for regular withdrawals without overly depleting the capital.
+You will still need some income while you are in retirement.
+Many people think about this in terms of saving up a large enough nest egg that makes it possible for regular withdrawals without overly depleting the capital.

 However, this is not the only way to plan for regular income during retirement.
 You can start now to cultivate income streams from web sites, a business, royalties, or other sources.
 Consider your monthly needs, and how you can meet them.

 4. Long Term Living Arrangements

 We don’t like to think that there may come a time when we are incapacitated, but it could happen.
 And it may be that you need to spend some time in a long-term care facility, such as an assisted living community or a nursing home.
 If that is the case, your money may not go as far as you would like.